Vulnerability Management Service Requirements

 Violations of this policy will be subject to regular disciplinary processes and procedures of the University that apply to students, faculty, and employees and may result in the loss of their computing privileges and other measures, up to and including expulsion from the University or loss of employment.
 Illegal acts involving University computing resources may also be subject to prosecution or other sanctions by local, state or federal authorities.

-Decisions about whether a particular use of computing resources or particular access or use of Restricted Data conform to this Policy shall be made by the Provost's Office if the use involves faculty; by the Office of Student Conduct if the use involves students; and by the Office of Human Resources if the use involves staff.
+Decisions about whether a particular use of computing resources, or a particular access or use of Restricted Data conform to this Policy shall be made by the Provost's Office if the use involves faculty; by the Office of Student Conduct if the use involves students; and by the Office of Human Resources if the use involves staff.
 All decisions shall be made in consultation with the Chief Information Officer and Legal Affairs to ensure consistency.